pwsafe/pwsafe/README.md

 password policy code and some GUI improvements for 1.92.
 - Emilijan Mirceski did the new graphics for 2.0.
 - Maxim Tikhonov translated the first online help to Russian.
-- Thanks to the PasswordSafe developer's mailing list for help in nailing down the 3.x file format.
+- Thanks to the Password Safe developer's mailing list for help in nailing down the 3.x file format.
 - Many, many new features in 3.x have been implemented by DK.
 - Finally, thanks to the folks at SourceForge and GitHub for hosting